TritonVM/triton-vm/specification/src/processor-table.md

 1. The running product for the JumpStack Table absorbs the next row with respect to challenges 🍇, 🍅, 🍌, 🍏, and 🍐 and indeterminate 🧴.
 1. If the current instruction in the next row is `hash`, the running evaluation “to Hash Table” absorbs the next row with respect to challenges 🧄0 through 🧄9 and indeterminate 🪣.
 Otherwise, it remains unchanged.
 1. If the current instruction is `hash`, the running evaluation “from Hash Table” absorbs the next row with respect to challenges 🫑0 through 🫑4 and indeterminate 🪟.
 Otherwise, it remains unchanged.
+1. 1.
+If the current instruction is `split`, then the running product with the U32 Table absorbs `st0` and `st1` in the next row with respect to challenges 🥜 and 🌰 and indeterminate 🧷.
+    1. If the current instruction is `lt`, `and`, `xor`, or `pow`, then the running product with the U32 Table absorbs `st0`, `st1`, and `ci` in the current row and `st0` in the next row with respect to challenges 🥜, 🌰, 🥑, and 🥕, and indeterminate 🧷.
+    1. If the current instruction is `log2floor`, then the running product with the U32 Table absorbs `st0` and `ci` in the current row and `st0` in the next row with respect to challenges 🥜, 🥑, and 🥕, and indeterminate 🧷.
+    1. If the current instruction is `div`, then the running product with the U32 Table absorbs both
+        1. `st0` in the next row and `st1` and `ci` in the current row as well as the constant `1` with respect to challenges 🥜, 🌰, 🥑, and 🥕, and indeterminate 🧷.
+        1. `st0` in the current row and `st1` in the next row with respect to challenges 🥜 and 🌰, and indeterminate 🧷.
+    1. Else, _i.e._, if the current instruction is not a u32 instruction, the running product with the U32 Table remains unchanged.
 1. The unique inverse column `invu'` holds the inverse-or-zero of the difference of consecutive `cjd`'s, if `cjd'` is nonzero.
     (Results in 2 constraint polynomials.)
 1. The running evaluation `reu` of unique `cjd`'s is updated relative to indeterminate 🛒 whenever the difference of `cjd`'s is nonzero *and* the next `cjd` is nonzero.